Skip to main content

 All docs

-Obtain BLOB Data from a Web API Controller Endpoint
+Manage BLOB Data Through a Web API Controller Endpoint

-This topic demonstrates how you can use HTTP requests to download BLOB data (file attachments) available in your data model.
+This topic demonstrates how to use HTTP requests to download, upload, and modify BLOB data (file attachments) in your data model.

-The endpoint can work with BLOB data stored in the following formats:
+The endpoint can work with BLOB data stored in properties of the following types:

 [HttpGet(nameof(DownloadStream))]